lumeland/lume.land/plugins/attributes.md

 ---
 title: Attributes
-description: To manage attributes and class names of HTML elements
+description: Provide helpers to manage attributes and class names of HTML elements
 tags:
   - utils
 ---

-This plugin **is disabled by default** so to enable it, you have to edit your `_config.js` file:
+${toc}

+## Installation

+Import this plugin in your `_config.ts` file to use it:

 ```js
 import lume from "lume/mod.ts";